geekquad/AlgoBook/README.md

 ### Where to upload the files

 * Your files should be uploaded directly into the corresponding folder (For instance, if you wrote code for an Algorithm Implementation in Python, it goes inside the Python folder and same goes for the ML Algorithm)
-* Edit the corresponding README.md file to add the link to your code in the corresponding section (<a href="https://guides.github.com/features/mastering-markdown/">GitHub Markdown Guide</a>)
 * **Under no circumstances create new folders within the language folders to upload your code unless specifically told to do so.**

 <hr> </hr>

-## STAR :star2: this repository if you liked it and had fun :)
+## Please STAR :star2: this repository if you liked it and had fun :)

 ### Follow us too! :blush: